apache/linkis-website/faq/main.md

 Solution: There is a problem with linkis-metadata-dev-1.0.0.jar compiled in 1.0, and it needs to be recompiled and packaged.

 #### Q5.
-Click scriptis-database, no data is returned, the phenomenon is as follows:
+Click scriptis-database, no data is returned, the phenomenon is as follows

 ![page-show-01.png](/Images/tuning-and-troubleshooting/page-show-01.png)